- Dr. Tamar Arieli

 Tamar is a political geographer.
 Her main research interests are in spatial planning and policy.
-Her work focuses on border regions, on regional-based developmental strategies of local governments, and on the potential of local and cross-border cooperation between neighboring communities.
+Her work focuses on cross-border dynamics of cooperation and development as well as security and corruption.

 2010-2011 as a visiting scholar, I taught at the Jewish Studies Department of University of Indian, Bloomington:

 o Israel-Arab Conflict and Prospects for Peace

 o International Perspectives of Environmental Challenges

 o Social Conflict in Contemporary Middle East

 2015 I teach an undergraduate seminar at the Lauder School of Government, Diplomacy and Strategy, Interdisciplinary Center, Herzliya:

 o Transitions from Conflict to Peace: Borders and border regions

 2012 Tel Hai Research Center – Grant $2500